THE HIGH SEAS TREATY

 In March 2023, delegates at the United Nations finalised negotiations on a legally binding treaty text to conserve and sustainably use marine biodiversity of areas beyond national jurisdiction (BBNJ).
 This landmark ‘BBNJ Agreement’ represents the culmination of decades of work to pull together the fragmented regime of regulations and bodies that manage how humanity uses two-thirds of the world’s ocean.

-The symposium will include keynotes from leading authorities in each of the four pillars of the agreement:
+A 2-day symposium on various aspects of the BBNJ Agreement took place in Edinburgh on 6-7 October 2023.
+The programme featured keynotes from leading authorities in each of the four pillars of the agreement:

 1. Marine genetic resources, including questions on the sharing of benefits;